arrowtype/HOI-test/README.md

 These can be made better in Cubic interpolations, but as you can see, Cubic interpolations are somewhat more difficult to draw.
 And if you layered on additional axes (like Weight), this would all get even more complex.
 So, for some projects, quadratic NLI might be just the right balance of interpolation control with an accessible workflow.

 I’ve [posted about this on Twitter](https://twitter.com/ArrowType/status/1325648820101853184).
 If you have a question or comment, feel free to join in on the discussion!

+## Life beyond Quadratic & Cubic NLI

+The examples here only cover quadratic & cubic NLI.
+Or, as UnderWare would call it, just the first two “orders” of interpolation.
+If you wish to make a point curve in more complex ways (e.g. to make a full rotatation or a compound/S-shaped curve), there are basically two options:

+- Interpolating with a higher order, which adds n+1 source & axis for each order
+- Stacking up multiple interpolations, perhaps using designspace “rules” (OpenType `rvrn` or `rclt` substitutions), e.g. to swap from `C.part1` to `C.part2` and so on.
+The advantage here is that it easier to draw plans for in existing tools, and easier to mentally consider.

+## Is this practical?

+Clearly, [UnderWare has already shown](http://www.grammato.com/) that they can make fonts using curved interpolation for such purposes of making fonts that can better reproduce handwriting for striking visual effects.
+BlackFoundry is using the concept to make more-flexible components.

+It’s hard to say for sure whether NLI will be a technique adopted by the mainstream of type designers.
+There are hurdles: as complicated as it is to produce even a quadratic NLI, it would likely require at twice as many drawings to produce a typical *Weight* axis on top of this.
+For me, this is hard to imagine – but maybe I just have to try it before knowing.

+In the long run, it seems perhaps inevitable that NLI will be used by more designers, but it will make this accessible & efficient.
+Here’s hoping to a Non-Linear future!